 Nowadays there are more and more companies offering non-toxic furniture as more people become aware of risks related to VOCs (volatile organic compounds) found in common furniture.
-In this article, I’ll explain what are VOCs and how they can affect your health but first I’ll discuss a few brands that offer high quality, Greenguard certified furniture for a toxin-free bedroom and a healthy home.
+In this article, I’ll explain what are VOCs and how they can affect your health but first I’ll discuss a few non-toxic furniture companies that offer high-quality, Greenguard certified furniture for a toxin-free bedroom and a healthy home.

-Within their natural wood furniture range, you’ll be able to find bed frames, dressers, and tables, all made from natural materials without harmful chemicals.
+Within their natural wood formaldehyde-free furniture range, you’ll be able to find bed frames, dressers, and tables, all made from natural materials without harmful chemicals.
 The price includes in-home delivery and setup.
-You can check Avocado bedroom furniture range here:

 Futon Shop offers a range of non-toxic mattresses, bedding, and zero VOCs furniture handcrafted in the US.
 They make beautiful natural bed frames made from sustainable wood free from formaldehyde emitting glues and not fumigated with poisons.
 They only use simple linseed oil, no petroleum or heavy metal toxins.

-This Brooklyn based company is committed to organic, sustainable design to help you improve your indoor air quality.
+This Brooklyn-based company is committed to organic, sustainable design to help you improve your indoor air quality.
 All their pieces can be ordered unfinished or finished using high-quality coats with the lowest VOC available in the market, safe to humans and animals and eco-friendly.
+Urban Green also uses low VOC glues and adhesives.
+They use Forest Stewardship Council MDF (Medium Density Fireboard) and their paint finishes are certified formaldehyde-free.

 Their designs range from classic trends from the 20th century to more contemporary styles, including upholstered furniture, so you’re bound to find pieces that will suit your needs.